ibm-cloud-docs/devsecops/devsecops-configuring-zap-scans.md

 |`zap-ui-image`|String|Set this to use a custom ZAP UI Scanner image.
 Otherwise, the IBM default is used.|Optional|
 |`zap-proxy-image`|String|Set this to use a custom ZAP Proxy image.
 Otherwise, the IBM default is used.|Optional|

 Create a folder `uiscripts` inside the `scripts/zap` directory inside your application repository. and set this folder path against `zap-ui-script-directory` in the `trigger_zap_scans` file.
-This folder can be created anywhere else too, accordingly the path should be adjusted for `zap-ui-script-directory`.
+This folder can be created anywhere else, too.
+Accordingly the path should be adjusted for `zap-ui-script-directory`.

 Create a file `run.sh` inside the `uiscripts` directory.
 This is the file that drives the UI tests.
 We can configure Protractor-based tests or any other suitable framework.